CS3704-VT/Course/Project/PM3.md

 ### Process Deliverable II (3%)

 The submission for this deliverable will depend on the specific SE process model your team plans to use to complete the group project (as described in your project proposal).
 Example submissions for different processes include:
-* Prototyping: submit a prototype of your system (can be as formal/informal as needed)
+* Prototyping: A prototype/design sketch is already required for this milestone.
+Should be more formal/advanced than the previous milestone prototype.
-* Scrum: submit the notes (including each teammate) from your most recent scrum meeting
+* Scrum: submit notes (include each teammate) from at least weekly scrum meetings.
-* Kanban: submit a list of prioritized tasks from your task management system (and why they are prioritized)
+* Kanban: submit a depiction (i.e., screenshot, link, etc.) of completed and prioritized tasks in your team's Kanban board
-* Waterfall: submit supplementary planning documentation
+* Agile: submit a summary of retrospective (retrospective) and prioritized tasks for the next milestone (sprint planning)
-* Extreme programming: submit acceptance test criteria
+* Extreme programming: submit calculation of project velocity and estimate velocity for next project milestone
-* Spiral: submit risk analysis
+* Incremental: submit prioritized requirements to factor into the next design milestone (and why they are prioritized)
-* Code-and-fix: essay on why you used code-and-fix or up-to-date source code in your GitHub repository For other processes not listed above, the instructor will contact you with the exact submission requirements for this task.
+* Waterfall: submit updated SRS document with design contraints

 ### High-level Design (4%)